hipe/tmx/doc_test/README.md

 there are "discussion runs" and "code runs". the former is freeform natural language, and the latter is example code that can (sometimes) be turned into tests. for more about this, see [#021] "what are runs?".

+these "runs" (that is, discussion runs in tandem with code runs) can then be turned into "items" like examples (or experimentally shared setup methods) which ultimately can contribute to producing test code. for detail on the logic behind this, see [#024] "what are items?".

+but we leverage the most power from the subject sidesystem by pointing it at existing test files, which we call "synchronization"..

+## experimental cool new feature 1: synchronization

+(EDIT)

+## experimental cool new feature 2: reverse synchronization

+(EDIT)

 _